 This latest statement provides updated information on allocations, private carryover, water held in Murray-Darling Basin Authority controlled storages, climate outlook and projections for irrigation water allocations under a range of scenarios.

-The updated projections indicate that even if the extreme dry scenario plays out over the next six months, South Australian Class 3 (High Security) allocations are projected to reach 100 percent by November 2020.
+The updated projections indicate that even if the exceptionally dry scenario plays out over the next six months, South Australian Class 3 (High Security) allocations are likely to reach 100 percent by November 2020.

-The Bureau of Meteorology’s three month outlook indicates further rainfall is likely over the coming months.
+The Bureau of Meteorology’s three month outlook indicates further rainfall is likely.
 Most inflows to the River Murray system historically occur between July and November.
 This should provide water users with a degree of confidence that we will see further improvements to South Australia’s water availability for 2020-21.

 The publication of River Murray Water Allocation Statements is part of the South Australian Government's commitment to giving greater support and more timely information to River Murray water users to help them in their forward planning.